johngorski/johngorski.github.io/_posts/2019-08-22-optionals.md

     .interrupt();
 ```

-If the exception you're throwing is a NullPointerException, you can use .get() itself--but you probably have an exception type more actionable than a NullPointerException.
-If you find yourself calling .get(), step back and ask yourself why orElse(), orElseGet, or orElseThrow() don't fit your needs.
+If the exception you're throwing is a `NullPointerException`, you can use `.get()` itself--but you probably have an exception type more actionable than a `NullPointerException`.
+If you find yourself calling `.get()`, step back and ask yourself why `orElse()`, `orElseGet`, or `orElseThrow()` don't fit your needs.

-Notice how having an Optional return type doesn't force a client into a particular way of handling an empty result.
-Throwing a DemoDayCanceled exception from getDemoDayVolunteer() isn't always what we want.
+Notice how having an `Optional` return type doesn't force a client into a particular way of handling an empty result.
+Throwing a `DemoDayCanceled` exception from `getDemoDayVolunteer()` isn't always what we want.

 ## Let's get some lunch